BrentonPoke/LoRaBoardDisplay/Assignment.md

 ```cpp
 display = DuckDisplay::getInstance();
 ```
 Notice that you are manipulating the display through a pointer to an object.
-This is done to minimize memory usage From here, the API can be used by calling the functions on the `display` pointer.
+This is done to minimize memory usage.
+From here, the API can be used by calling the functions on the `display` pointer.
 ## Deliverable
 The deliverable will be printing your name, UMID and course number on the screen under the following conditions:
 * Your name will be printed in the top left corner of the screen